zxlml/zxlml.github.io/eng_page.md

 **International Conference on Computer-Aided Design 2023 [C]**

-- In this work, we propose a novel hardware Trojan detection method based on graph neural networks (GNNs) targeting FPGA netlist.
-We leverage the rich explicit structural features and behavioral characteristics at LUT, which offers an ideal abstraction level and granularity for Trojan detection.
+- In this work, we propose a novel hardware Trojan detection method based on graph neural networks (GNNs) targeting FPGA netlists.
+We leverage the rich explicit structural features and behavioral characteristics at LUT, which offer an ideal abstraction level and granularity for Trojan detection.
 A GNN model with optimized class-balanced focal loss is trained for automated Trojan feature extraction and classification.
 Model implementation is available at [https://github.com/zxlml/XGNN_HT_Detection](https://github.com/zxlml/XGNN_HT_Detection)
 </div>
 </div>